PyRepair/maniple/training-data/summarize-experiment-v2/scrapy/6/prompt_response_response_4.md

     return image, buf
 ```

-The corrected code ensures proper handling of RGBA images by using the alpha channel as a mask when pasting onto a new RGB background.
-It also ensures that creating thumbnails maintains the image ratio.

-This should fix the issues reported in the failing test cases.
+With these changes, the function should now pass the failing test cases and produce the expected output for all provided scenarios.